jgomez18UCM/Localization-Text-Recognition/training/README.md

 ## <u>Creating Ground Truth</u>
 Before training you'll have to create a database.
 The script groundTruth.py inside _trainingFont_ is able to create a database from a plain text file, containing all characters from a certain lenguage.

 You can use also a custom file so the model is trained with your data.
+However make sure that your document has an extension like
+[lenguage].training_text and there can not be empty lines.

-By default you need to specify a lenguage and font name, otherwise it won't work.
+To launch the script  you need to specify, at least, a lenguage and font name, otherwise it won't work.

-To launch the script, type the following command:
+Type the following command:

 ```
 python grounTruth.py -l [lenguage] -f [fontName]